 This recipe is dairy and nut-free, and serves 2 – 4 persons.

 Cultured Coconut Yogurt

-- Make sure the bowl, tools, and appliances used are clean and free of harmful bacteria.
-To play it safe, wash and rinse with hot or boiling water prior to use.
+- Make sure your bowl, tools, and appliances are clean and free of harmful bacteria.
+To be safe, wash and rinse with hot or boiling water prior to use.

 - Adjust the added liquid as needed for blending, keeping it as low as possible for thicker yogurt.